-• In the first semester, students must have completed HONR 450, the 5 required out-of-class experiences and have filed a project prospectus (also called a strategic plan, developed in HONR 450) with the Honors EXCEL office.

-- Students with GPAs below 3.0 at the time of admittance will be required to complete a course plan for the first year demonstrating how they will remain in good standing after Year 1. - In each semester between HONR 450 and HONR 451, students will submit a short report that reflects on how the project is progressing relative to the project prospectus completed in HONR 450.
+- In the first semester, students must have completed HONR 450, the 5 required personal/professional development activities (PPDA) and have filed a project prospectus (also called a strategic plan, developed in HONR 450) with the Honors EXCEL program. - In each fall and spring semester between HONR 450 and HONR 451, students will - Maintain an institutional GPA above 3.0 - submit a short report that reflects on how the project is progressing relative to the project prospectus completed in HONR 450.
 Importantly, the requirement here is the process of reflection rather than project progress itself.
-While you are not held to your original goals, you will need to justify changes and verify that you are making progress each semester. - To complete the program, students will: complete HONR 451.
-Specific requirements will be given in the syllabus and will include: submit the final written portion of the project, provide evidence of public presentation, submit a final portfolio of out-of-class experiences, submit a report to key stakeholders. - Students who do not maintain at least a 3.0 institutional GPA at the end of each regular term or who do not complete program requirements will be removed from the program.
+While you are not held to your original goals, you will need to justify changes and verify that you are making progress each semester. - Complete 5 PPDA - To complete the program, students will: complete HONR 451.
+Specific requirements will be given in the syllabus and will include: submit the final written portion of the project, provide evidence of public presentation, submit a report to key stakeholders and complete the exit interview. - Students who do not maintain at least a 3.0 institutional GPA at the end of each regular term or who do not complete program requirements will be suspended from the program.
+Suspended students can not apply for funding, do not receive priority registration and will not be approved for experiential learning credits. - Students with a verified violation of WVU's Policy on Student Academic Integrity will be removed from the program and will not be readmitted.
 This includes the loss of all privileges associated with being an Honors Student.
-Note that removal from the Honors College is not recorded on university transcripts.
+Note that removal from the Honors College is not recorded on University transcripts.

-Program extensions
+Program Extensions